 *Due to special group pricing, no additional discounts are available on this tour.

 DAY 2 Option—Anne: The Musical Now in its Guinness Record-setting 56th season, this musical adaptation of L.M.
 Montgomery's beloved novel tells the timeless story of an imaginative red-haired orphan searching for belonging—guaranteed to touch your heart and tickle your funny bone.
-Price: TBD, schedule and pricing available mid-October
+Price: Schedule & pricing TBD.

 DAY 4 Option—Sail the Bras d’Or Lakes Enjoy an entertaining narrated cruise on all of the Bras d’Or Lakes, observing majestic Bald